 10. There’s very little affiliate advertising

 Affiliate offers have their place, as those are the only offers most big brands are willing to publish.
-Because they’re generally available to the public through sites like RetailMeNot or FatWallet, affiliate offers are primarily pushed to drive revenue back to the discount program.
+Because they’re generally available to the public through sites like RetailMeNot, affiliate offers are primarily pushed to drive revenue back to the discount program.
 When the majority of a program consists to drive revenue, that’s not a discount program - it’s an advertising platform, built on the backs of members.

 Getting What You Pay For (and Then Some)

 Engagement is all about the relationship between a consumer and a brand.
 That means the brand needs to put its best foot forward and add something of value every time a customer encounters it.

 That principle applies whether the “brand” in question is a bank, grocer, membership association, strip mall retailer, or even a workplace.

 A high-usage discount program is one of the best engagement tools an organization can have in its belt.
 It’s a daily reminder of all the great things about the brand, with monetary benefits as a cherry on top.